karayabin/universe-snapshot/universe/Ling/Light_AjaxFileUploadManager/doc/pages/validation-rules.md

 Validation rules
 =============
-2019-08-02
+2019-08-02 -> 2020-01-28

-The validation rules is actually an array of id => validation rules.
+The validation rules is actually an array of validation rules.

 Where validation rules is an array of validationRuleName => parameters

-The id is just any string.

 The main use of it is to validate/cancel the upload of a file before it's treated by the [actions](https://github.com/lingtalfi/Light_AjaxFileUploadManager/blob/master/doc/pages/action-list.md).

 Each validation rule is basically a test which returns a boolean: whether the validation rule passed.

-An id is bound to any number of validation rules.

-So when the file is uploaded, if the id (passed along with the uploaded file) has some validation rules associated with it, then all validation rules are tested.
+When the file is uploaded, all the validation rules bound to the chosen [configuration item](https://github.com/lingtalfi/Light_AjaxFileUploadManager/blob/master/doc/pages/configuration-files.md#the-configuration-item) are tested.

 If at least one validation rule fails, then the file will not be uploaded, and the service will return an error message, as defined in the [ajax file upload protocol](https://github.com/lingtalfi/Light_AjaxFileUploadManager/blob/master/doc/pages/ajax-file-upload-protocol.md).